How to Read a Dog Food Label

 Dog Food Label Ingredient List

-All dog food ingredients are required to be listed in order of their prominence by weight.
-Manufacturers are, however, allowed to include water weight when calculating the weight of each ingredient.
+The ingredients listed on dog food labels are required to be in order of their prominence by weight.
+However, manufacturers are allowed to include water weight when calculating the weight of each ingredient.
+This can cause the ingredients to be very misleading.

-Meat, for example, contains about 75% water.
+For example, meat contains about 75% water.
 Although it may be listed first on the ingredients list, it may not provide the amount of protein that your dog needs (or you think you’re getting).

 Harmful or Controversial Ingredients

-Many dog food ingredients have either been found to be harmful but have not yet been addressed by the loosely regulated pet food agencies or have conflicting opinions about them:
+Several dog food ingredients have been found to be harmful but have not yet been addressed by the loosely regulated pet food agencies.
+These ingredients include:

 • Any artificial flavoring